 Catching a cramp can feel like hell on earth.
 A bad cramp has made us all revert back to our childhood wailing at some point.
 Feeling the onset of a muscle cramp will make you immediately grip your body in excruciating pain while you silently berate yourself for not drinking enough water or stretching properly.

-Studies?show drinking?small amounts of pickle juice relieves muscle cramps within 35 seconds of ingestion.
-Scientists believe the vinegar in pickle juice helps muscles to stop contracting, which causes the muscles to relax.
-Next time you feel a horrific cramp coming on, try drinking pickle juice from the jar or give this?pickle sports drink?a try.
+Studies show drinking small amounts of it relieves muscle cramps within 35 seconds of ingestion.
+Scientists believe the vinegar in the juice helps muscles to stop contracting, which causes the muscles to relax.
+Next time you feel a horrific cramp coming on, try drinking some from the jar.

 Fix your hangover